meker12/documentation/source/redis_faq.rst

 What version of Redis is supported?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As of 07/10/2015 ObjectRocket supports Redis 2.8.17.
+As of 02/18/2015 ObjectRocket supports Redis 2.8.22 and 3.0.4.
 Contact our `support team <mailto:support@objectrocket.com>`_ for help with other versions.

 Do you support Redis Cluster?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~